LeaderPortfolio

 Invested in BioNTech

-Early investment in BioNTech, a biotechnology company.
+Made an early investment in BioNTech, a biotechnology company specializing in mRNA technology.

 2005

-Sold Hexal AG to Novartis
+Sold Hexal AG

 1986

-Founded Hexal AG
+Co-founded Hexal AG

-Co-founded Hexal AG, a generic drug manufacturer, with his brother Thomas.
+Co-founded Hexal AG, a generic drug manufacturer, with his brother, Thomas.

 Philanthropic Impact